eik-lib/website/docs/overview_concepts.md

 All packages published to an Eik server is immutable and versioned with [Semantic Versioning](https://semver.org/).
 This makes it possible to differentiate between what are considered smaller changes to a package which should not break behaviour in a dependency from changes which can be breaking.

-Since packages are imutable the Eik server will set a infinit HTTP cache control header on all files belonging to a package to utilize the usage of browser caching.
+Since packages are immutable, the Eik server will set an infinite HTTP cache control header on all files belonging to a package to make use of browser caching.

 ## Aliasing